thisjt/web-summarizer-api/EXPLANATION.md

 1. User provides a URL that will be stored to a queue/database.
 2. The app gives an ID of the job created to the user.
 The user will be responsible for periodically checking if the job is finished.
 3. The app loads the URL on a headless browser, grabs the contents, then stores it in memory.
-4. Contents are cleaned up by grabbing only text inside <p> tags.
+4. Contents are cleaned up by grabbing only text inside &lt;p> tags.
 5. Cleaned up content is then sent to a hugging face inference API for summarization.
 6. Summary returned by HF will be saved to the database.